To see those kind people who helped me to defeat blindness, and in particular, the dearest person in the world – my wife Anna.

 You can also transfer money from our website.

-You can as well transfer money from the terminals of Nova Technology, TBCpay and ExpressPay.
-Find our Fund in "Charity" section.
-(You can learn about the additional rights and obligations of the Fund by following the link https://goo.gl/GY2Gus ).
+It is also possible to transfer money from Nova Technology, TBCpay and ExpressPay terminals.
+Find our Fund under "Charity" section.
+(You can read more about rights and responsibilities of the Fund following the link https://goo.gl/GY2Gus )

 We have already helped many disadvantaged people!
 Let’s support Valeriy Romoev, as no one is immune to bad luck!